JannekKn/Discord-Hydrate-Bot/README.md

 A Discord Bot that reminds you and others to hydrate
 --> CC0 <--

-If you want to test the Bot you can join [This Test Discord](https://discord.gg/dR7QmEzpah) and DM the Hydrate Bot (only keeps working if you have at least one Mutual Server with the Bot)
+If you want to test the Bot you can join [This Test Discord](https://discord.gg/dR7QmEzpah) and DM the Hydrate Bot
+(only keeps working if you have at least one mutual Server with the Bot)

 If you want to invite this Bot to your Server, so you dont have to join the Test Server klick [on this invite](https://discord.com/oauth2/authorize?client_id=911762663971893258&scope=bot)

 ## What you need to host yourself